V2AI/SelfSup/README.md

 ### Self-Supervised Learning - Classification

-> All results in the below table are reported on the ILSVRC2012 dataset.
+> All results in the below table are trained using resnet-50 and reported on the ILSVRC2012 dataset.

 | Methods       | Training Schedule | Batch Size | Our Acc@1 | Official Acc@1 |
 | -------       | ------            | ---------- | --------- | -------------- |